Somsanith-ISU/Sample_Study/pages/about.md

 {% include feature/jumbotron.html objectid="demo_001" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}
+{% include feature/nav-menu.html sections="About CollectionBuilder CSV; Iowa Churches; About the About Page" %}

 ## About CollectionBuilder CSV